-The main difference between the Sunny SF-RW5623 and the SF-RW5515, is that this one features both magnetic & fan resistance.
-This obviously means that it is going to provide an added level of workout (the resistance dial still ranges from 1 – 8), however, if you are a beginner or you are not looking for a really intense workout, this may be an unnecessary addition for you.
+The main difference between the Sunny SF-RW5623 and the SF-RW5515 is that this one features both magnetic & fan resistance.
+This means that it is going to provide an added level of workout (the resistance dial still ranges from 1 – 8), however, if you are a beginner or you are not looking for an intense workout, this may be an unnecessary addition for you.

 This machine can handle a heavier maximum load of 300lb, and the dimensions are 68″L x 25″W x 30.5″H. It is, therefore, a wider machine capable of accommodating a greater load, but has a significantly shorter frame, meaning that if you are a tall person, this may not have a long enough sliding action for you to get the most out of your workout.

 It has a maximum load limit of 250lb, the same as the SF-RW5515.
-Assembly is said to take around 45 minutes, which is the approximate assembly time for all of the rowers we have mentioned in this review, and the necessary tools are included with the unit.
+Assembly takes around 45 minutes, which is the approximate assembly time for all of the rowers we have mentioned in this review, and the necessary tools are included with the unit.